Acquisition of Channel State Information for mmWave Massive MIMO: Traditional and Machine Learning-based Approaches: Beam Training

-Another approach to reduce the beam training overhead is hierarchical beam training, which uses a fast codeword selection strategy based on a hierarchical codebook \cite{S. Noh}, \cite{Z. Xiao}.
-The hierarchical codebook has multiple layers with increasing numbers of codewords from upper to lower layers.
-That is, the upper layer consists of a small number of low-resolution codewords that generate wide beams and the lower layer has a large number of high-resolution codewords that generate narrow beams with highly directional beam gain [5].
-As shown in Fig.~\ref{BeamTraining}, the hierarchical beam training usually first tests the mmWave channel with some wide beams generated by low-resolution codewords at the upper layer and then narrows down the beam coverage layer by layer until a best codeword at the bottom layer is obtained.
-Many research works focus on the codeword design under different hardware constraints, including the limited resolution, constant envelop of phase shifters, and the limited number of RF chains.
-To design a codeword with wide beam coverage, the simplest scheme is powering off some antennas; but it will consequently reduce the total radiation power and affect the signal coverage.
-A better scheme is to divide the large antenna array into several subarrays \cite{Z. Xiao}, where each subarray generates a beam and we optimize the weighted summation of the subarray beams to approximate the objective beam pattern.
-To further improve the performance of beam pattern for the generated beams under the hardware constraints, e.g., reducing the mainlobe fluctuations or enlarging the sidelobe attenuation of the generated beam, we may design ideal codewords in the first step by ignoring the hardware constraints and then generate practical codewords considering the hardware constraints to approximate the ideal codeword by alternative minimization in the second step \cite{K. Chen}.
-To support simultaneous beam training for multiple users and therefore improve the efficiency of multiuser beam training, adaptive hierarchical codebook based on multi-mainlobe codewords can be further considered, where each mainlobe can be pointed at a spatial region that a user may be probably located in.
+Many works focus on the codeword design under different hardware constraints, including the limited resolution, constant envelop of phase shifters, and the limited number of RF chains.
+To design a codeword with a wide beam coverage, the simplest scheme is to power off some antennas; but will consequently reduce the total radiation power and affect the signal coverage.
+A better scheme is to divide a large antenna array into several subarrays \cite{Z_Xiao}, where each subarray generates a beam and we optimize the weighted summation of the subarray beams to approximate the objective beam pattern.
+To further improve the performance of beam pattern for the generated beams under the hardware constraints, e.g., reducing the mainlobe fluctuations or enlarging the sidelobe attenuation of the generated beam, we may design ideal codewords in the first step by ignoring the hardware constraints and then generate practical codewords considering the hardware constraints to approximate the ideal codeword by alternative minimization in the second step \cite{K_Chen}.
+For the non-convex codeword design problem under the constraints of the transition band and the ripple on mainlobe or sidelobes, an efficient algorithm is proposed and closed-form expressions of the beam training error rate is derived~\cite{TC2-2017}.
+To support simultaneous beam training for multiple users and therefore improve the efficiency of multiuser beam training, adaptive hierarchical codebook based on multi-mainlobe codewords can be further considered, where each mainlobe can be pointed at a spatial region that a user may be probably located in~\cite{HierarchicalBeamTraining2019Globecom,Chenhao2020TWCcodebook}.
 As such, the total training overhead can be substantially reduced.